SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ## 1. Introduction

 ### Purposes
+To provide

-(1) Provide datasets for AI training, validating, and testing.
+(1) AI training datasets

+(2) AI validating datasets

+(3) AI testing datasets.

-(2) Benchmark AI performance by the information-theoretical UGIA-F and UGIA-M detectors.
+(4) Benchmarking and evaluating AI performance by the UGIA-F and UGIA-M estimators that achieve the Fisher information of single frames and entire data movie, respectively.

-(3) Evaluate and benchmark performance of conventional spatiotempoal localization algorithms.
+(5) Evaluating and benchmarking performance of conventional spatiotempoal localization algorithms by the UGIA-F and UGIA-M estimators.

 ### Type of localization and imaging system
 **Localization:** Frame-by-frame localization (FFL) by AI or conventional localization algorithms.